 Sound familiar?
 What gives?
 Well, your app may be great…but have you made sure it’s as easy as possible to download?

 In this article, we’ll show you how make it simple for people to download apps via text message with a strategy called Text-to-Download.
 With Text-to-Download you can send an app download link to any phone number, we’re going to explain how.

 Before we dive in, you should know it can be used for more than apps alone.
 E-books, videos, music, photos, PDFs, surveys, can all be sent via a text message download link.

 Let’s talk best case scenario.
 In a perfect world, someone sees your app while they’re already on their phone.
 That way all they have to do is click a link and it’ll pop open the App Store or Google Play.

 But what if they’re on their desktop?
 (Don’t forget, over 48% of web traffic is still on desktop devices.)

 Or even less convenient, imagine if they see your app mentioned in a print ad?
 In both of these scenarios, potential users have to manually open up the marketplace, type in your app’s name, and sift through results.
 Not a great user experience.

 This is where downloading apps via text message with Text-to-Download comes in.

-With Text-to-Download, people can text a word to your number and automatically receive a download link to your app.
+With Text-to-Download, people can text a word to your number and automatically receive an app download link to their phone.

 Here’s what it looks like in action: